 The fellow is also responsible for the weekly Heart Transplant/Heart failure Research Conference.
 This conference includes: a journal club discussion of the recent literature by the fellow, presentation of research by the fellow, presentations by the Mass General Hospital faculty of their ongoing research projects, and presentation by extramural speakers concerning basic and clinical research in heart failure.

 Attendance at Cardiac Grand Rounds, Heart Failure/Transplant Research Conference, and other didactic conferences of the Division (morning report, catheterization report, etc.) are required.
 Attendance at the monthly meetings of the New England Consortium for Heart Transplantation is also required of the fellow.

 A research mentor is assigned to each fellow.
 This individual will review their progress and academic development in the field.
 In particular emphasis will be placed on the development of abstracts and original publications based on ongoing projects within the section.

 Fellows are encouraged to participate in the ongoing clinical research projects or basic science projects under the direction of the faculty of the section.
 They are encouraged to utilize this preliminary data for the writing of a grant proposal, and several fellows have been successful in obtaining support from national organizations such as the ACC or AHA and the NIH for their proposals.

 The fellow is responsible for journal club presentations at the Friday Heart Failure Conference.
 They are also expected to educate the medical and surgical house staff participating in the care of the patients on the service as to the appropriate diagnostic tests and treatments of heart failure patients.

-How to Apply Applicants interested in a position starting July 2015 should submit the following documents by email to Lisa DeFabritiis by April 30, 2014:
+Applicants interested in a position starting July 2018 should submit the following documents by email to Anabela Lobo by December 15, 2016: